This is a test.

 Warning Signs

 FeLV is typically asymptomatic at first.
 It doesn’t always progress at the same rate; however, symptoms can appear in just a few weeks.
 Some things to look for include lethargy, weight loss, respiratory issues, and fever.
 However, because it’s an immunity issue, this disease can present in many ways, such as through skin infections.
 It’s important to be aware of various feline health issues, including common problems like hairballs.
 Learn more about Hairball Awareness Day to stay informed about your cat’s health.
-Ask your vet for more information on FeLV and other feline health concerns.
+Ask your vet for more information on feline leukemia virus and other feline health concerns.

 Care